CrossRef/event-data-user-guide/event-data-manual.md

 The `occurred_at` field represents the date that the Event occurred.
 The precise meaning of 'occurred' varies from source to source:

-For some sources, an event occurrs on the publication of a `work`, and the `occurred_at` is the same as the issue date of the work.
+For some sources, an event occurs on the publication of a `work`, and the `occurred_at` is the same as the issue date of the work.
 In these cases, the `occurred_at` value is supplied by the original Source (e.g. Twitter API or metadata on the blog).

  - a tweet was published and it referenced a DOI
  - a blog post was published and it referenced a DOI

-For some sources, an event occurrs at the point that an existing work is edited and the `occurred_at` is the same as the edit date.
+For some sources, an event occurs at the point that an existing work is edited and the `occurred_at` is the same as the edit date.
 In these cases the `occurred_at` value is supplied by the original Source (e.g. Wikipedia API):

  - a Wikipedia article was edited and it referenced a DOI